 Students of the master's program must complete 120 ECTS credits to earn their degree.
 This usually requires four semesters, i.e., two years.
-The entire Faculty of Engineering has switched to a uniform ECTS system.
-This means that students can earn either three, six or nine ECTS credits in any courses.
+The entire Faculty of Engineering has switched to a uniform ECTS system and students can earn either three, six or nine ECTS credits in any courses.
 This makes inter-faculty studies much easier.